Neural Collapse in Deep Linear Networks: From Balanced to Imbalanced Data: Neural Collapse in Deep Linear Networks under the UFM Setting with MSE Loss and Imbalanced Data

-The proof is provided in Appendix \ref{sec:proofs_im}.
+\end{theorem} The detailed proofs are provided in the Appendix \ref{sec:proofs_im}.
 We use the same approach as the proofs of Theorem \ref{thm:bias-free} to prove this result, with challenge arises in the process of lower bounding the loss function w.r.t. the singular vectors of $\mathbf{W}$.
 Interestingly, the left singular matrix of $\mathbf{W}^{*}$ consists multiple orthogonal blocks on its diagonal, with each block corresponds with a group of classes having the same number of training samples.
-This property creates the orthogonality of $(\mathcal{NC}2)$ geometries. \\
+This property creates the orthogonality of $(\mathcal{NC}2)$ geometries.